 Why do so many kids trust their teachers and coaches?
 Two words: accountability and routine.
 The adults are there.
 They show up, they care, and the kids know what to expect from them.
 Our goal in creating regular family meetings is exactly that: to build trust in our family by showing up, showing we care, and being consistent.
 Creating a time each week that your family can come together creates a healthy and positive routine that everyone can depend on.
 The accountability created by each week reviewing the week before and checking in on what changes can be made and what support family members need builds trust as well.

 Family meetings create an atmosphere of teamwork, and without teamwork, we are doing it all alone, creating a divide in our family.
 You may still have a lot of questions on how to start having family meetings or how to handle challenges you may face during family meetings.
 I created a resource guide for families who are ready to start making family meetings a part of their weekly routine.
-The Family Meeting Success Blueprint is a 25 page success planner that gives you:
+The Successful Family Meeting Guide is a 25 page eBook that:

 - step by step instructions on how to hold family meetings